components-web-app/api-components-bundle/docs/installation.md

     - Add or modify to include gd `docker-php-ext-install gd`
 - Start up the containers
 - run `docker-compose exec php sh` to bash into the php container

+## Install Api Components Bundle
-- run `composer require silverbackis/api-component-bundle:2.x-dev`
+- run `composer require silverbackis/api-components-bundle:dev-master`

 > __Be sure to run the [recipe for this bundle](https://github.com/api-platform/api-platform) or take a look at all the files and configurations in the repository that would normally have been executed if the recipe had been executed.__